 Cole Science Center

 Cole Science Center at Hampshire College boasts some of the most up-to-date laboratories at any liberal arts college nationwide.
-Hampshire's open lab policy makes these facilities available to natural science students at all levels.
+Hampshire's open lab policy makes these facilities available to students at all levels.
 Classes regularly use our chemistry, endocrinology, and molecular biology laboratories, gaining hands-on experience and learning basic experimental procedures, while concentrators at the Division II and III levels design their own original research projects.

 Students have full access to the labs outside of classroom hours in order to perform and analyze their experiments, and are given appropriate training in the use of complex and sophisticated equipment encountered elsewhere only at the graduate and post-grad level.
 Hampshire's state-of-the-art laboratory equipment includes a laser ablation-inductively coupled plasma mass spectrometer, an inductively coupled plasma-atomic emission spectrometer, and many other resources.